mrciolino/wiki-backup/timeline.md

 - Feywild Buffoonery
 - Retrieving the princess of Hellaress from the feywild: Princess Alarielle Ariadne Estalla Zirina faralla verturu liara westebelle Sunfenix.
 - The party end up in a strange village.
 - The party realizes that the villiage is an illusion.
-Spoops activstes his anti-magic armor to break the illusion.
+Spoops activities his anti-magic armor to break the illusion.
 It turns out it was no simple illusion, the party was trapped in the web of a giant dream spider, all of them experiencing a shared dream.
 - The party meets Verondera the giant feywild spider.
 - Spoops tells Verondera all about his religion.
 They take great interest in it and convert to the religion.
 Verondera and her children are all now worshippers of Spoops.
--
 - gaudiena gave us right to enter to the vale -> gives us two medallions, each is a gold chain with an emerald medallian, that says "friend and warrior".
 She says we must visit to talk to meldrion.
 - The party return the princess of Hellaress home.